 So what does this mean?
 If your team doesn’t have the expertise that you need, find someone you trust who does.
 You have to be efficient with your resources, so instead of trying to become an expert in all things content marketing, create strategic partnerships to help with critical aspects of your plan.
 You will be more effective – and save time and money long term.

 If you have a strong, technically able team, you can pull together much of your content marketing platform with low-budget tools.

 We won’t get too deep here, because we’re already throwing a lot at you, but if you are at the stage of researching tools and platforms to help you get the job done, here are some of our favorite free-to-low-cost tools:

 These are just a few of the low-cost tools that together can build the foundation for your content marketing program.
 As your program becomes more aggressive, so can your tools.

 In conclusion, it’s possible to create a strong content marketing strategy on a budget.
 But the key word in that sentence is strategy.
 Without creating a strategy for your content marketing efforts, your budget size won’t matter.
 So, start with strategy, make smart purchasing decisions, and give your plan time to grow.

 Like what you read?
-Sign up below for more tips on crafting and sharing a story that will engage your audience and grow your business.
+Sign up to access our FREE Resource Library for more tips on crafting and sharing a strong school story.